wesleybertipaglia/todo-api/README.md

 ### Features

+- ✅ CRUD your tasks
-- ✅ Create a new task
+- ✅ Create your account
+- ✅ Authentication and Authorization
 - ✅ Get all tasks
 - ✅ Get a task by id
-- ✅ Update a task
-- ✅ Delete a task
+- ✅ Searching, sorting and filtering

 ## 📚 Table of Contents